dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications.rst

 Transaction Family Specifications
 *********************************

-Grid includes several transaction families to be used as a Sabre smart contract, including Grid Schema, Pike, and Grid Track and Trace.
+dgc-platform includes several transaction families to be used as a Sabre smart contract, including dgc-platform Schema, Pike, and dgc-platform Track and Trace.

 Each transaction family specification describes the available data objects, state addressing (how transaction information is stored and addressed by